-The modernization of NEDCo operations would mend NEDCo's network systems which will in turn lead to reduction of commercial loss in the short term.
+The modernization of NEDCo operations would mend NEDCo's network systems which will in turn lead to reduction of unbilled electricity in the short term.
 In the medium term, it is envisaged that, the improved financial viability of NEDCo would attract investment in NEDCo operations.
-Construction and upgrade of customer service centers to support NEDCo operating functions such as meter reading, bill delivery, collections, receiving and addressing customer complaints, and maintenance activities is expected to reduce commercial losses and improve the revenue collection rate.
+Installation of Customer Information System to support NEDCo operating functions such as meter reading, bill delivery, collections, receiving and addressing customer complaints, and maintenance activities is expected to reduce commercial losses and improve the revenue collection rate.
 In the short term, the timely payment of bills to IPPs will create sustainable expansion of the electricity sector to meet demand resulting in reduced load shedding and outages.
 In addition, it is also expected that the interventions would improve the revenue available for NEDCo's operations.

-In the medium term, the provision of service materials for new connections would facilitate timely and standardized connection of customers which will in turn increase their satisfaction.
+In the medium term, the provision of service materials for connecting AgDevco, customer densification and intensification would facilitate timely and standardized connection of customers which will in turn increase their satisfaction.
 The installation of primary substations with interconnecting sub-transmission links and medium voltage offloading circuits would help reduce technical losses and avoid extended outages caused by failures or maximum capacity reached at geographically adjacent substations.
 This will enhance investment capacity resulting in sustainable delivery of services.
-The installation of an outage management system and provision of specialized vehicles for NEDCo operations is also expected to reduce unplanned outages and faults.
-This will in turn help reduce customer reliance on diesel/petrol thereby reducing proportion of household expenditure on energy for the same units of appliances.
+The installation of an outage management system and provision of specialized vehicles for NEDCo operations is also expected to ensure continuous expansion of network service quality and reliability in the Tamale Service Area.
+This will in turn help reduce customer reliance on diesel/petrol leading to higher economic productivity for the same units of appliances.

-In the long term, the above-mentioned medium term outcomes are expected to reduce losses in added value in terms of lost income to the owners of businesses (or owner-operators as the case may be for informal activities) and wages because of disruptions.
+In the long term, the above-mentioned medium term outcomes are expected to reduce losses in added value in terms of lost income to the owners of businesses (or owner-operators as the case may be for informal activities) and wages due to service disruptions.